In March of 2020, as shelter in place orders kicked in, I started my pitch deck and brought together my founding team.

 During that heavy pitch cycle, I made the time every evening to add, modify, delete or rearrange slides based on what I heard and what made sense.
 There will come a point when you know your pitch is resonating, as I did, when you can tell you’re answering questions or concerns before they have a chance to ask you directly.
 You can tell.

 When sending out my pitch deck, I used DocSend for its analytics and security features.
-One of the firms shared it extensively outside of their firm without asking me.
-DocSend allowed me to turn off the link since it’s bad form to do that.
+One of the firms shared my deck extensively outside of their firm without asking me.
+DocSend allowed me to turn off the link.
 Without DocSend, it would have been distributed all over the place by a low integrity investor without my knowledge.

 A practical note about doing these pitches over Zoom: you’ll likely be in a situation where you have to switch between showing the meeting participants your deck and your face.
 Prioritize the face to face – because those investors are really taking a bet on you even more than the business.
 Take some steps to make this easier.
 Send the deck in advance with a short, written summary – and architect the presentation like a slide sandwich.
 In other words, the slides you present should be sandwiched between two face-to-face discussion segments.